primo14/primo14/README.md

 - 🔭 I’m currently developing ...
 A travel planning app!
 I already released the trial version of the Android mobile app version and the web app will be released soon!
 I used .NET MAUI to develop the app, React + Next.JS for the website(where you are able to download the Android app) and Vercel for deployment of the website.

 - 🌱 I love working on ... automation projects to simplify my daily tasks!

+- 🍂 Something new I'm learning about...
+Linux!
+I've taken the plunge and have fully moved my home pc to Linux and am learning as I use.

 ### 🛠  Tech Stack